firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://zeustracker.abuse.ch/blocklist.php?download=ipblocklist).

-The last time downloaded was found to be dated: Thu May 28 23:40:38 UTC 2015.
+The last time downloaded was found to be dated: Fri May 29 00:56:00 UTC 2015.

 The ipset `zeus` has **267** entries, **267** unique IPs.